An Algorithm for the Assignment Game Beyond Additive Valuations: The FindPriceIncrease Subroutine

 \subsection{The MAT-preserving price increase algorithm}

 We can now describe Algorithm \ref{alg:findpriceincrease}, \textsc{FindPriceIncrease}, for computing the MAT-preserving price increase $d$ and step size $\lambda^*$.
 Let \textsc{CommonBasis}($\mathcal I_B$, $\mathcal I_S$, $w$) be an algorithm that takes in two matroid independence oracles and a weight function and outputs the minimum weight common basis.
 Finally, let $\textsc{LinSeg}_{i, j}(p_j)$ be the highest index $\ell$ such that $p_j$ belongs to the $\ell^{th}$ linear segment for the effective price function $q_{ij}$.
 Algorithm \ref{alg:findpriceincrease} first solves the minimum weight common basis problem on $M_B$ and $M_S$.
-Then, it uses the solution $\nu^*$ to define an appropriate version of $LP$, where by Lemma \ref{lem:MWlegalmatching_correct}, the optimal solution satisfies complementary slackness with $\nu^*$.
-The algorithm calls \textsc{ConnectMAT} in line \ref{alglin:findpriceincrease:connectmat} to modify the dual variables $\omega^*, \rho^*$, and also extends $\omega$ to include $\omega_{k_0}$ while satisfying the corresponding constraints involving $\omega_{k_0}$.
+Then, it uses the solution $\tau^*$ to define an appropriate version of $LP$, where by Lemma \ref{lem:MWlegalmatching_correct}, the optimal solution satisfies complementary slackness with $\tau^*$.
+The algorithm calls \textsc{ConnectMAT} in line \ref{alglin:findpriceincrease:connectmat} to modify the dual variables $\omega^*, \rho^*$, and also extends $\omega$ to include $\omega_{k_0}$.
 Next, it uses the duality trick to compute the price increase $d$ (line \ref{alglin:findpriceincrease:duality_trick}).
-Finally, it calculates the maximum step size $\lambda^*$ the price can be increased along $d$ (line \ref{alglin:findpriceincrease:lambda}), until a new edge enters the marginal demand graph $D(p+\lambda^* d)$ (line \ref{alglin:findpriceincrease:lambda1}) or the price $p+\lambda^* d$ leaves the current linear domain (line \ref{alglin:findpriceincrease:lambda2}).
+Finally, it calculates the maximum step size $\lambda^*$ the price can be increased along $d$ (line \ref{alglin:findpriceincrease:lambda}), until a new edge enters the marginal demand graph $D(p+\lambda^* d)$ (line \ref{alglin:findpriceincrease:lambda1}) or $p+\lambda^* d$ leaves the current linear domain (line \ref{alglin:findpriceincrease:lambda2}).
+We prove in Appendix \ref{sec:proofs:FPI:alg} the correctness and runtime of Algorithm \ref{alg:findpriceincrease}.